gvwilson/thirdbit/src/fiction/bear/index.md

 Prince Thokmay expected to find a handful of smugglers waiting at the top of a hill, or on the far side of a stream.
-Instead, eight men on mean-looking horses were gathered around the stump of what must have once been an enormous tree, while twice that number with spears and swords were on foot beside them.
+Instead, eight men on mean-looking horses were gathered next to a wagon parked by the stump of what must have once been an enormous tree, while twice that number with spears and swords were on foot beside them.

 The prince reined in his horse next to Sergeant Gyalpa